 Non-members can access public reports and resources by signing up here.
 Please contact us if you have any questions at info@caf-fca.org.

-CAF-FCA identifies four major areas where the federal government could have a substantive impact regarding apprenticeship completion and certification.
+CAF-FCA identifies three areas where the federal government could have an impact regarding opportunities for youth employment in the skilled trades.